 - Modernising the EU copyright rules to fit the digital age

-- Unlock the potential of a European data economy with a framework for the free flow of non-personal data in the EU
+- Unlocking the potential of a European data economy with clear rules for the free flow of non-personal data in the EU

-- Ensuring everyone in the EU has the best possible internet connection, so they can fully engage in the digital economy, the so-called "connectivity for a European gigabit society"
+- Ensuring everyone in the EU has the best possible internet connection through "connectivity for a European gigabit society"

 - Adapting ePrivacy rules to the new digital environment